Hegderd/cds-repo/README.md

 Develop a web application with one endpoint, eg, GET http://localhost:8080/users

 ### Acceptance criteria
-1. Read a CSV data file, and insert into the database - You may include any data in the csv file
+1. Read a csv file, and insert into the database - You may include any data in the csv file
 2. Expose /users endpoint that returns users with valid salary (0 <= salary <= 4000)

 ## Running application locally